-Welcome to the NAG newsletter for June 2019.
+Welcome to the NAG newsletter for July 2019.
 Please feel free to share with your networks.

 News and updates

 Camden Council has rationalised the number of suppliers it contracts for payment services with the aim of moving towards a cash-less system.
 Part of the project is for the distribution of social care payments electronically via prepaid cards.
 They now currently load £1million per month onto prepaid cards across more than 400 cards in circulation, and are currently exploring how it can be rolled-out to additional schemes to supplement our cashless strategy.
 Staff have reported the prepaid card system has resulted in a: “positive user experience”.
 For the full case study see our KHub site.

 Colleagues at LGA have created a Care and Health Improvement bulletin as a way of keeping key stakeholders informed of what our Care and Health improvement team are doing.
 Colleagues in Care and Health sectors may wish to subscribe to hear about the programme of support available.
 You can sign up to this and other newsletters here.

 There is still time to engage in our survey on how we can further enhance the TOMS framework to help us to measure social value as mentioned in last month’s newsletter.
 We are looking for information from you about what you need in terms new areas of measurement and valuation, and new functionalities.

 This survey will close on the 15th August.You can access the survey here.